Vincit/objection.js/doc/includes/API.md

 You can add any additional validation to this method.
 If validation fails, simply throw an exception and the query will be rejected.
 If you modify the `jsonSchema` argument and return it, that one will be used to validate the model.

+`opt.old` object contains the old values while `json` contains the new values if validation is being done for an existing object.

 ##### Arguments